IMG_6099.jpg

 We care for people that care for people.

-We also pay particular attention to supporting BIPOC/BAME people in these industries as the extra layer of societal oppression creates even more challenging circumstances for these individuals.
-We have over 10 years of public service experience in the realms of education, community organizing, and mental health.
+We also pay particular attention to supporting BIPOC/BAME people because in these industries there is an extra layer of societal oppression that creates even more challenging circumstances for these individuals.

-We have served over 300 participants and more than 15 organizations, with 90% of organizations being returning clients.
+We have served over 400 participants and more than 15 organizations, with 90% of organizations being returning clients.

 This work has gone global with us facilitating workshops, leading retreats, and doing school consulting in 5 countries; the United States, Kenya, Ghana, South Africa, and the United Kingdom.

-A. Rahema Mooltrey, LCSW, M.Ed.
+A. Rahema Mooltrey, LICSW, M.Ed.

-Co-founder & Director
+Founder & Director

 About A. Rahema Mooltrey